 The display is Full HD, but it’s definitely not the best I’ve seen for the price.
 It is good for casual to medium-level video editing.
 That said, I really don’t have any complaints with the color accuracy, vibrancy of the screen.

 The screen supports a 120Hz refresh rate.
-I agree that 120hz is not quite the 144hz we see in many monitors but it is double the standard 60hz which is what can be found in this price range.
+I agree that 120hz is not quite high-end or the 144hz we see in many monitors but it is double the standard 60hz which is what can be found in this price range.

 The screen size is sufficient enough also you get a very powerful graphics support of the GTX1650 which delivers an affordable gaming performance.
 These two features cover up the gap for full HD.

 The major con with this laptop is the battery life.

 Using battery power to the game at maximum performance only takes a bit over 40 minutes from 100% to 20%.

 The laptop will last more than two hours at best if you stream videos at medium brightness.
 Thus, you always have to be around a cable when using it.